cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/docgen/middleware/PaymentManager.md

 This contract is used for doing interactive payment challenges.
-The contract is marked as abstract since it does not implement the `respondToPaymentChallengeFinal` function -- see DataLayrPaymentManager for an example
+The contract is marked as abstract since it does not implement the `respondToPaymentChallengeFinal` function -- see DataLayerPaymentManager for an example

 ### PAUSED_NEW_PAYMENT_COMMIT